DzarD/test2/README.md

-# FocusFlow
-FocusFlow is a productivity app that helps users stay focused and manage their time with the Pomodoro technique.
-Users can customize sessions, organize tasks with tags, and track progress through detailed statistics.
-With features like dark mode and personalized settings, FocusFlow keeps you organized and on track.

-## Group S 1 G 8
-- Iryna Nikitsenka
-- Olivia Howard
-- Howard Barde
-- Ignacio Alvarez

-## Data Source
-The application relies on single-user input.
-All data is sourced directly from the user and remains securely stored on the user's device, ensuring privacy and local-only data handling.

-## Features
 ### Session Management
 1. Users can start and end a flow session.
 2. Users can customize session duration in the app settings.